yowainwright/yowainwright.github.io/src/pages/2017-03-12-good-commit-messages.md

 ## Why make a formula?

 Git messages are important.
 They seem simple to write in discussion.
-Yet, when changing multiple files or things in a file, the meaning of changes can be lost easily.
+When changing multiple files or things in a file, the meaning of changes can be lost easily.
 Following the AWW formula helps composing meaning when committing.